Internet of Medical Things And Changes It Brings to Healthcare

 Ways to tackle the problem: Proactivity is the way to go.
 Any checks on the regulatory compliance of the technology stack should be done at the planning stage.
 This can save tons of time and reduce headaches throughout the implementation stages.
 Say, you’re picking an IoT platform to connect, make sure it offers solutions to comply with existing regulatory requirements.

 Interoperability determines to what extent devices and systems can interchange and interpret data.
 Patients and doctors utilize different medical devices to collect different kinds of health data, which results in data silos.
-The lack of interoperability between individual systems remains an issue that must be solved to fully unlock the potential of healthcare information.
+The lack of interoperability between individual systems remains an issue that must be solved to fully unlock the potential of health information.

 Ways to tackle the problem: Interoperability between connected medical devices and software systems can be approached through unified open APIs for data exchange and implementation of uniform messaging standards for healthcare data such as FHIR.